-You need to be careful and pay very close attention to gas fees because these expenses can prevent you from achieving some nice profits, but also make you lose a lot of money!
+You need to be careful and pay very close attention to gas fees because these expenses cannot only prevent you from achieving some nice profits but also make you lose a lot of money!
 A great way to stay in the loop of the gas fees is to use an OpenSea gas fees tracker like EtherScan.

-Finally, if the contract goes through, the NFT that you’ve just purchased will show up and you can click into it.
+Finally, if the contract goes through, the NFT that you’ve just purchased will show up and you can click on it.

 4 Things To Look For When Buying NFTs on OpenSea

 There are a ton of random NFTs, millions of them on OpenSea.
 Some of them are just pictures that random people have taken.